shanroxalot/Lab-06/README.md

 ## Assignment:

-1. Write a program in C to read the *listings.csv* file.
+1. Write a program in C to read the *Listings.csv* file.

 2. Declare a function, sortByHostName, that will sort the data based on hostname.